Lower School Curriculum

 Our Lower School Spanish program teaches the children through many approaches, including games, puppets, props, dialogues, storybooks, and music.
 Instruction is conducted in Spanish and integrated with the overall classroom curriculum.
 Lessons are designed and coordinated with the children’s grade level, thematic focus, and developmental progress in mind.
 Listening, oral comprehension, and speaking skills are emphasized.
 Students in grades 3 and 4 begin to write in Spanish.
 For example, one fourth grade written assignment has students create travel brochures for a Spanish-speaking country, working in pairs to research, write, and then present their brochures to the class.

-Each year the curriculum for all grades includes study of the geography and culture of two Spanish-speaking countries, with one choice linked to the fall project theme.
-For example, Spain and Don Quixote linked Spanish class with the fall 2014 theme, Literary Adventures, while Venezuela and the Oronoco River were studied during fall 2013’s Rivers theme.
+Each year, the curriculum for all grades includes study of the geography and culture of two Spanish-speaking countries, with one choice linked to the fall project theme.
+For example, Spain and Don Quixote linked Spanish class with the fall theme, Literary Adventures, while Venezuela and the Oronoco River were studied during another fall's Rivers theme.
 Other topics of study during the year include animals, family, time, numbers, community, weather, clothing, plants, body parts, feelings, simple commands, transportation, interests, leisure activities, months of the year, daily routines, and holidays and celebrations including Dia De Los Muertos and Cinco de Mayo.

 Lower School is rich in artistic excitement and expression.
 Students present plays, produce videos, make beautiful music, and fill the school with the visual arts.
 The dynamic art and music programs turn hallways into inspiring galleries that reflect the children’s joyful creative spirits and often lead to spontaneous bursts of song from groups of students reprising favorite pieces learned in music class.